 Andy Marino was born and raised in upstate New York.
 After graduating from NYU with a bachelor’s degree in English, he dedicated himself to writing fiction.
 His first novel Unison Spark, sends us into the future with two teens fighting the manipulative, all-consuming social network of the future.
 His second, Uncrashable Dakota, takes us into the past that we might not entirely recognize.
+His next novel, Autonomous, will be published by Disney-Hyperion in 2017.

 In 1862, Union army infantryman Samuel Dakota changed history when he spilled a bottle of pilfered moonshine in the Virginia dirt and stumbled upon the biochemical secret of flight.
 Not only did the Civil War come to a much quicker close, but Dakota Aeronautics was born.